bahrus/trans-render/README.md

 }
 ```

-These arrow functions can return a value.  trans-render's "postMatch" processors allows us to enhance what any custom function does, via some reusable (formally user-registered) processors.
+These arrow functions can return a value.  trans-render's "postMatch" processors allow us to enhance what any custom function does, via some reusable (formally user-registered) processors.
 If one of these reusable processors is sufficient for the task at hand, then the arrow function can be replaced by a JSON-like expression, allowing the reusable processor to do its thing, after being passed the context.  trans-render provides a few "standard" processors, which address common concerns.

 The first common concern is setting the textContent of an element.